 - Grab the bottle of your car’s windshield wiper fluid from the trunk and apply it directly to the windshield to help soften the ice, then scrape.

 - Pickle juice – Because it contains salt, it is effective at getting rid of ice.
 Apply directly to the windshield.
-But salt is salt, and the brine also contains vinegar, which can be corrosive to your car’s finish.
+But salt is salt, and the brine also contains vinegar, which can be corrosive to your car’s chrome finishes.
 Be sure to “de-salt” your vehicle in a car wash as soon as the temps warm up.

 In all cases, you’ll still have to scrape, but it’s not as challenging.